giuspen/cherrytree/pygtkspellcheck/README.txt

-This is pygtkspellcheck 4.0.1 written by Maximilian Köhl and Carlos Jenkins
+This is pygtkspellcheck 4.0.1 written by Maximilian Köhl <linuxmaxi@googlemail.com> and Carlos Jenkins <carlos@jenkins.co.cr>

-Changes introduced by Giuseppe Penone:
+Changes introduced by Giuseppe Penone (giuspen) <giuspen@gmail.com>:

 ###### 1) problem of tag added to tag table twice